 COMMON DENOMINATOR 4: RELEASE THE CLUBHEAD

 Common advice throughout the golfing world is that you should always “hit down” on the ball and keep your “hands ahead” through impact.
-While both of those statements are usually true in the full swing, things aren’t so simple in the short game.
+While both of those statements are usually true in the full swing, things aren’t so simple when we’re talking golf chipping tips.
 Golfers often make a serious error trying to follow that advice and it can lead to very poor performance around the green.

 Photo 9: Here you can see what happens when you try too hard to “hit down” or have your “hands ahead” through impact.
 It leads to an awkward finish position that can lead to mis-hits and distance control issues.